baka-san/baka-san.github.io/_portfolio/not-wikipedia.md

 Like Wikipedia, Not Wikipedia is a user-maintained encyclopedia.
 Anyone can view the information on the site, however, to get involved with creating and maintaining wikis, a user needs to create a free account.
 From there, a user can upgrade to a paid membership, allowing the creation of private wikis, which can be shared with individuals the user wants to collaborate with.

-The app is deployed on [Heroku](https://not-wikipedia-heroku.herokuapp.com/).

-The source code is available at [GitHub](https://github.com/baka-san/not-wikipedia).
+The app is deployed on [Heroku](https://not-wikipedia-heroku.herokuapp.com/) and the source code is available at [GitHub](https://github.com/baka-san/not-wikipedia).

 ### Features
 - Anyone can view public wikis by browsing the site.